Charlie Colin: Berklee College of Music

 Colin attended University of Southern California to explore his artistic gifts; then he transferred halfway to focus primarily on his musical gifts at Berklee College of Music in Boston.
 Attending Berklee got Colin fully immersed in music.
 He started playing with seniors for lessons and so he could learn more.
-Pat Metheny was quite a discovery, as well as other kinds of music discovered during Berklee.
+Pat Metheny was "quite a discovery", as well as other kinds of music discovered during Berklee.

 Shortly afterwards, Colin got an offer from some friends to go to Singapore to write and play jingles.

 Apostles

-After Singapore, Colin, Jimmy Stafford (Train's future lead guitarist and mandolin player), and Rob Hotchkiss moved to [Los Angeles and started the group Apostles.
-The group got a record deal and recorded the album Apostles in 1992, but when the label folded, the members went their own ways.
-But they had a hunch that one day they would end up back together.
+After Singapore, Colin, Jimmy Stafford (Train's future lead guitarist and mandolin player), and Rob Hotchkiss moved to Los Angeles and started the group Apostles.
+The group got a record deal and recorded the album Apostles in 1992.
+When the label folded, the members went their own ways but had a hunch that one day they would end up back together.

 Train

-Hotchkiss headed to San Francisco and met Pat Monahan, Train's future lead singer.
+Hotchkiss moved to San Francisco and met Pat Monahan, Train's future lead singer.
 The two collaborated on songs in the Bay Area and invited Jimmy Stafford to be the guitarist and Colin as the bassist.
 Colin brought in Scott Underwood to play drums.
-Thus formed in 1993 Train became very successful.
-Train scored their first Top 20 hit with 1999's "Meet Virginia," although their big breakthrough came with 2001's "Drops of Jupiter", which reached No. 5.
-The album Drops of Jupiter reached No. 6. on the Billboard 200.
+Thus formed in 1993.
+Train became very successful.
+Train scored their first top-20 hit with 1999's "Meet Virginia", although their big breakthrough came with 2001's "Drops of Jupiter", which reached No. 5.
+The album Drops of Jupiter reached No. 6 on the Billboard 200.
 The group toured nationally, opening concerts for Hootie & the Blowfish, Sheryl Crow, Counting Crows, and Barenaked Ladies.

 In 2003, Colin was fired from the band after an emergency meeting due to his substance abuse.